Soft Computing Approaches for Predicting Shade-Seeking Behaviour in Dairy Cattle under Heat Stress: A Comparative Study of Random Forests and Neural Networks: Introduction

-To solve this problem, we have the {\bf Random Forest} algorithms which also works for classification and regression tasks.
-The Random Forest is an ensemble of multiple Decision Trees combining the predictions of several base estimators to improve robustness and accuracy.
-It provides estimates of feature importance, which can help in understanding the underlying structure of the data (see \cite{breiman2001random,liaw2002classification}).
-This model is less interpretable compared to a single Decision Tree due to the aggregation of multiple trees and can also be slower to train compared to simpler models, especially with large datasets.
-More information can also be found in Section \ref{sec:meth}.

-Finally a {\bf Neural Network} is a model inspired by the human brain's structure and function.
-It consists of interconnected layers of nodes (called neurons), where each connection has a weight that adjusts as learning progresses.
-It can be used to identify patterns and relationships in data through a training process but also for classification and regression.
-During training, the network learns by adjusting weights based on the errors of its predictions compared to known outcomes (see \cite{goodfellow2016deep,lecun2015deep}).
-As before, more information can be found in Section \ref{sec:meth}.

-We end this first section by talking about the main feature that will determine our mathematical model (and which will be explained at the beginning of the second section): the {\bf Temperature-Humidity Index} (THI).
+We end this first section by talking about the main feature on which our dataset (that will be explained at the beginning of the second section): the {\bf Temperature-Humidity Index} (THI).
 Mitigating climate change impacts on dairy cattle production systems is essential for the sector's sustainability, especially as rising temperatures increase the risk of heat stress and negatively impact animal welfare and productivity, particularly in Mediterranean regions.
-In response, AI integrated with precision livestock farming (PLF) technologies, enables detailed analysis of individual data, supporting the adoption and assessment of targeted strategies to reduce heat stress.
+In response, AI integrated with precision livestock farming (PLF) technologies enables detailed analysis of individual data, supporting the adoption and assessment of targeted strategies to reduce heat stress.
 The THI index, refers to a measure used to evaluate the combined effects of temperature and humidity on the well-being and performance of animals, particularly livestock such as dairy cattle, poultry, and pigs.
-It is commonly used in agriculture and animal husbandry to assess the risk of heat stress, which can significantly impact animal health, productivity, and welfare (see \cite{polsky2017invited}).
-There are different formulas to calculate THI depending on the context, the type of animal and the region (see \cite{Habeeb2018TemperatureHumidityIA} and the references therein).
-In our case, the formula we are using, originally proposed by the National Research Council (NRC) in 1971 \cite{NRC1971}, is:
+It is commonly used in agriculture and animal husbandry to assess the risk of heat stress, which can significantly impact animal health, productivity, and welfare (\cite{polsky2017invited}).

-where $\text{T}_{\text{db}}$ is dry bulb temperature in Celsius and $\text{RH}$ is the relative humidity in decimal form.
 To the best of our knowledge, this is the first time that this type of models has been used to predict thermal stress based on behavioral changes in animals and THI data, conducting non-invasive methods for data capture using computer vision.